 The Town’s first leaders were Plese Corbett, Bob Farrington, Algene Tarpley, Theodore Howard, and Johnnie McBroom.
 The residents elect the council members, but the council members elect the Mayor.
 The first Mayor for the Town was Algene Tarpley.

 With the swearing-in ceremony, the official birthday for the Town of Green Level is July 17, 1990.
 The ceremony was held at Green Level United Church of Christ.

 The Town is continuing to grow and prosper.
-With the Bedford Hills subdivision, which is expected to be completed by 2018, the Town will add 250 single family homes to the community.
+With the Bedford Hills subdivision, which was completed in 2019, the Town added 250 single family homes to the community.
 Additionally, the Town is aggressively looking for businesses and industry that would benefit the residents of Green Level.